|

 Raspberry Oat Cookie Recipe Notes

-This headline is a bit misleading, because I have tested this recipe about 6 times now.
-I have enjoyed each batch, but it's pretty interesting how they never have turned out exactly the same.
-This is due to using different vegan butter products, different jam products and baking the cookies more or less
+This headline is a bit misleading, because I have made this recipe dozens of times.
+I have enjoyed each batch, but it's pretty interesting how they can turn out slightly different each time.
+This is due to using different vegan butter products, different jam products, how the cookies are shaped, and baking them more or less.

 Troubleshooting Tips for Vegan Raspberry Oat Cookies 1.
 My cookies are too soft or falling apart This likely means the base was rolled too thin or not baked long enough.
 Try slightly increasing the bake time or shaping the cookie a bit thicker for a sturdier base.
+Also see my notes above in the ingredients section about making your own almond flour, I found this made for sturdier cookies.
 2. The jam overflowed and made a mess Make sure to create a deep well in the center of the cookie (not just a small thumbprint).
 Also, avoid using runny jams — a thicker, pectin-rich jam works best and is less likely to bubble over.
 3. My cookies taste bland Different vegan butter brands have different salt levels.
 A butter with a slightly higher salt content (like Becel plant-based) can enhance flavor.
 Or, add a small pinch of sea salt to the dough.
 4. The cookies spread too much Chill the dough for 15–30 minutes before shaping and baking.
 This helps the fats firm up and prevents overspreading.
 5. The jam disappeared while baking This can happen with very soft or low-fruit-content jams.
 Try using a thicker jam or add the jam halfway through baking instead of at the beginning.

 0 Comments